About

 Project Manager

 Digital transformation program management, IT project management, and Scrum Master across large-scale platform rollouts including CRM, customer engagement, and marketing technology.
-Process design, stakeholder management, requirements gathering, and managing delivery across cross-functional teams.
+Process design, stakeholder management, requirements gathering, and coordinating delivery across cross-functional teams.

 What I learned